T-Mobile MONEY Review

 Security

-T-Mobile Money accounts are FDIC-insured through its partner bank, BankMobile, which is a division of Customers Bank.
+T-Mobile MONEY accounts are FDIC-insured through its partner bank, Customers Bank.
 As a result, all of your deposits are protected up to $250,000.

-For online security, T-Mobile Money comes with built-in security measures like biometric login and encryption.
+For online security, T-Mobile MONEY has built-in security measures like biometric login and encryption.

 You can easily freeze your debit card if it’s been compromised, and you’re also protected from fraud by Mastercard’s Zero Liability Protection.